-In a nutshell, workload automation often deals with scaling the demand on large numbers and processes, while RPA automates manual tasks like scanning an email, with a focus on front-end tasks.
+In a nutshell, retail workload automation often deals with scaling the demand on large numbers and processes, while RPA automates manual retail tasks like scanning an email, with a focus on front-end tasks.

 Automation software is useful in performing repetitive tasks more effectively than humans, which empowers retail professionals to focus on offering a better customer experience and quality of service, all with more efficient project implementation and reduced costs.

-Another major area using automation is the business intelligence unit (BI) in retail.
-This process integrates and pulls data from systems to systems, consolidates data and updates data in real-time.
+Another major area in retail that benefits from automation is the business intelligence unit (BI).
+This retail automation process integrates and pulls data from systems to systems, consolidates data and updates data in real-time.
 BI not only looks at the history of data, but also helps form strategies for company business decisions.
-Some examples include calculating trends, predicting buying patterns, training and using technology to create personalized offers and promotions for customers to increase sales.
+Some examples include calculating retail trends, predicting buying patterns, training, and using technology to create personalized offers and promotions for customers to increase sales.

 Common applications of automated systems in retail

-A core use of the automation platform is enhancing logistics for tracking inventory in warehouses.
+A core use of the automation platform for retail is enhancing logistics for tracking inventory in warehouses.
 When an IT manager opens their warehouse and an order is placed for a product, for example, OpCon helps streamline all the behind-the-scenes processes to track and ship the product with a click of a button.
-OpCon also helps with decreasing human error – a top problem in 46% of all warehouses.
+OpCon's automation also helps with decreasing human error – a top problem in 46% of all retail warehouses.

 With more than 1,000 retail locations, French clothing retailer Camaïeu requires speed and agility to deliver superior service to its customers.
 Camaïeu’s IT team was experiencing difficulties keeping up with stores, their e-commerce presence, and all the logistics that came with it.
-However, after connecting OpCon to their self-service portal, they quickly began to streamline their operations.
+However, after connecting OpCon to their self-service portal, they quickly began to streamline their retail operations through automation.
 Camaïeu now benefits from company-wide organization, quicker logistics, and reporting with fewer errors across all departments.

 SMA Technologies’ OpCon workload automation platform helps retailers transform their businesses, providing better customer experiences with greater operational efficiencies.
 Essentially, automation is the glue between a retailer’s various systems.

-The OpCon solution offers cross-functional, bi-modal orchestration and hybrid cloud infrastructure capability to improve IT Ops agility and help them move to an e-commerce model.
+The OpCon automation solution for retail businesses offers cross-functional, bi-modal orchestration and hybrid cloud infrastructure capability to improve IT Ops agility and help them move to an e-commerce model.
 It achieves this by offering the following:

-- - Providing technology that enhances agility, simplicity and tight control and processes for retail
+- - Providing automated technology that enhances agility, simplicity and tight control and processes for retail

 - - Faster processing and data-warehousing